A £2.7 million programme to tackle unemployment has been launched in April 2019 with backing from the European Social Fund.

 - those planning to return to the workplace after a long period of absence

-Round 1 of ESF Community Grants for Liverpool City Region has now CLOSED.
-Round 2 is due to open in August 2019, please check back here for further information.
+Round 2 of ESF Community Grants for Liverpool City Region is now CLOSED.
+Round 3 will open in January 2020, please check back here for more information.

 For information on application scoring criteria and decision making please click here.